Chromosome Segregation in Higher Eukaryotes

 - Min Mo, PhD, Visiting Fellow

-- Hyunju Ryu, PhD, Visiting Fellow
+- Shaofei Zhang, PhD, Visiting Fellow

-We are interested in mechanisms of chromosome segregation.
-Defects in chromosome segregation lead to aneuploidy, the condition of having an abnormal number of chromosomes.
+We are interested in mechanisms of chromosome segregation, defects in which lead to aneuploidy, i.e., an abnormal number of chromosomes.
 Several common birth defects, such as Down's syndrome, result from aneuploidy arising during meiotic cell divisions.
 Moreover, aneuploidy arising from mitotic divisions is a hallmark of many types of solid tumors.
 During interphase, chromosomes are enclosed within nuclei, and exchange of all molecules between this compartment and the rest of the cell occurs through nuclear pore complexes (NPCs).
 Surprisingly, NPC proteins and proteins involved in trafficking of molecules into and out of the nucleus have important roles in chromosome segregation; we are investigating these roles at a molecular level.
-Our studies concentrate on a GTPase called Ran and on a family of small ubiquitin-like modifiers (SUMOs), which are indispensable for mitotic chromosome segregation.
-The ultimate goals of our studies are to understand how these proteins enable accurate chromosome segregation and to discover how they are coordinated with each other and with other aspects of cell physiology.
+Our studies concentrated on a GTPase called Ran and on a family of small ubiquitin-like modifiers (SUMOs), which are indispensable for mitotic chromosome segregation.
+We also recently reported that the IRBIT protein is an inhibitor of ribonucleotide reductase; IRBIT works through a novel mechanism and is vital for genomic integrity.

 Mitotic roles of nuclear pore complex proteins

-Trafficking between the nucleus and cytoplasm occurs through nuclear pore complexes (NPCs), which consist of ca. thirty distinct proteins called nucleoporins.
+NPCs consist of about thirty distinct proteins called nucleoporins.
 Kinetochores are proteinaceous structures that assemble at the centromere of each sister chromatid during mitosis and serve as sites of spindle microtubule attachment.
-The relationship between NPCs and mitotic kinetochores is both surprisingly intimate and poorly understood.
+The relationship between NPCs and mitotic kinetochores is surprisingly intimate but poorly understood.
 During interphase, several kinetochore proteins stably bind to NPCs (e.g., Mad1, Mad2, Mps1).
 During mitosis, metazoan NPCs disassemble, and at least a third of nucleoporins associate with kinetochores, including the RanBP2 complex and the Nup107-160 complex.
-We showed that these complexes play important roles in kinetochore function.
-Several other nucleoporins that do not associate with kinetochores have also been shown to have important mitotic roles, including Nup214, Nup98, and TPR.
+We showed that the complexes play important roles in kinetochore function.
+Additional nucleoporins that do not associate with kinetochores have also been shown to have important mitotic roles, including Nup214, Nup98, and TPR.

-Much of our current work concerns the RanBP2 complex, which consists of RanBP2 (a large nucleoporin that is also known as Nup358), SUMO-1–conjugated RanGAP1 (the activating protein for the Ran GTPase), and Ubc9 (the conjugating enzyme for the SUMO family of ubiquitin-like modifiers).
-The RanBP2 complex associates with kinetochores in a microtubule-dependent manner that also requires Crm1, a Ran-dependent nuclear export receptor.
+Much of our current work concerns the RanBP2 complex.
+The mammalian RanBP2 complex consists of RanBP2 (a large nucleoporin that is also known as Nup358), SUMO-1–conjugated RanGAP1 (the activating protein for the Ran GTPase), and Ubc9 (the conjugating enzyme for the SUMO family of ubiquitin-like modifiers).
+The mammalian RanBP2 complex associates with kinetochores in a microtubule-dependent manner that also requires Crm1, a Ran-dependent nuclear export receptor.
 Disruption of RanBP2 association with kinetochores causes defective mitotic spindle assembly.
 Additional observations suggest an in vivo role of RanBP2 in interphase microtubule organization.
-Our current studies on this complex focus on functional dissection of the multiple domains within this large protein and on interacting proteins that may be essential for the function of the RanBP2 complex.
-We developed cell lines in which RanBP2 levels can be controlled through the induction of short interfering RNAs (siRNAs).
-We are currently assessing cellular phenotypes that result from the loss of RanBP2 and will further determine whether physiological defects can be reversed through expression of RanBP2 mutants lacking one or more functional domains.
-As a comparative system, we are analyzing the association of RanBP2 and RanGAP1 in invertebrate species, particularly the fly Drosophila melanogaster.
+We are also analyzing the association of RanBP2 and RanGAP1 in invertebrate species, particularly the fly Drosophila melanogaster.
 Flies mediate the association of RanBP2 and RanGAP1 through a biochemically distinct set of interactions that do not require SUMOylation or Ubc9.
-Elucidation of the mechanism of this association will not only allow us to test the importance of RanBP2 complex formation in a non-vertebrate system, but also provide a convenient alternative mechanism for formation of this complex that can be used to understand its importance in vertebrate cells.
+Elucidation of the mechanism of this association will not only allow us to test the importance of RanBP2 complex formation in a non-vertebrate system, but also provide a convenient alternative mechanism for the formation of this complex, to help us understand the complex's importance in vertebrate cells.

 Mitotic regulation of the Ran GTPase

-Ran is a Ras-family GTPase that plays critical roles in multiple cellular processes including nucleo-cytoplasmic transport, nuclear envelope assembly and mitotic spindle assembly.
+Ran is a Ras-family GTPase that plays critical roles in many cellular processes including nucleo-cytoplasmic transport, nuclear envelope assembly, and mitotic spindle assembly.
 Ran alternates between GDP– and GTP–bound forms.
 In interphase cells, GTP–bound Ran (Ran-GTP) is the major form in nucleus while GDP–bound Ran (Ran-GDP) is the predominant form in cytoplasm.
 The asymmetrical distribution of Ran-GTP and Ran-GDP drives cargo transport between the nucleus and cytoplasm through karyopherins, a family of nuclear transport carrier proteins that bind to Ran-GTP.
 In mitosis, after nuclear envelope breakdown, Ran-GTP is concentrated in the region close to mitotic chromatin, while Ran-GDP is the major form distal to chromatin.
 The Ran-GTP gradient guides mitotic spindle assembly by releasing spindle assembly factors (SAFs) from karyopherins based on local Ran-GTP concentrations.
 The conversion of Ran-GDP to Ran-GTP in cells is catalyzed by a Ran–specific guanine exchange factor (RanGEF), called RCC1 (Regulator of chromosome condensation 1) in vertebrates.
 The capacity of RCC1 to bind to chromatin establishes the asymmetrical distribution of Ran-GTP in interphase as well as the chromatin-centered Ran-GTP gradient in mitosis.
-Interestingly, RCC1’s association to chromatin is not static during the cell cycle and is regulated in a particularly dramatic fashion during anaphase in vertebrate systems.
-The regulation has not been correlated with posttranslational modifications of RCC1, and its underlying molecular mechanism has not been reported.
+Interestingly, RCC1’s association with chromatin is not static during the cell cycle and is regulated in a particularly dramatic fashion during anaphase in vertebrate systems.
+The regulation has not been correlated with post-translational modifications of RCC1, and the underlying molecular mechanism has not been reported.

 SUMO–family small ubiquitin-like modifiers in higher eukaryotes